Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Discussion

 \section{Discussion}

-The discussion of the lattice parameter variation is only one example of information that can be derived from the XRD patterns.
-We are currently developing a workflow for automated identification of crystalline phases and quantitative phase fraction measurements can be measured based on the reference intensity ratio (RIR) method~\cite{li_calculating_2023}.
+The lattice parameter variation mentioned above is only one example of information that can be derived from the XRD patterns.
+We are currently developing a workflow for automated identification of crystalline phases and quantitative phase fraction measurements based on the reference intensity ratio (RIR) method~\cite{li_calculating_2023}.
 Grain sizes can be estimated from the Scherrer equation~\cite{cullity_elements_2014} for small grains ($<\qty{50}{nm}$), with the Williamson-Hall method~\cite{cullity_elements_2014} in principle allowing determination of microstrain as well.
 But we note that MAXIMA was not designed for high resolution, and the relatively large instrumental broadening (Sec.~\ref{sec:resolution}) limits what can be learned from the peak widths.
-On the other hand, the distribution of intensity around the powder rings can reveal information about crystallographic texture, and for samples with large grains, diffraction spot counting can yield estimates of grain sizes and even grain size distributions~\cite{he_miscellaneous_2018}.
+On the other hand, the distribution of intensity around the powder rings can reveal information about crystallographic texture, and for samples with large grains, diffraction spot counting can yield estimates of grain sizes and grain size distributions~\cite{he_miscellaneous_2018}.